Ethel-Ogallo/PLUS_softwaredev_2025_mwanzo/A4/README.md

 `` python -m pip install esa-snappy ``

 **2. Install ESA SNAP Desktop**
-Download and install ESA SNAP from the SNAP website.
+Download and install ESA SNAP from the [SNAP website](https://earth.esa.int/eogateway/tools/snap).
 During installation, enable the option to configure Python for SNAP and specify your Python executable path:
 Use the Python from your conda environment, e.g. *C:\Users\YourUsername\.conda\envs\snap_env\python.exe*
 If that does not work, try the base environment Python: for example *(C:\ProgramData\Anaconda3\python.exe)*

-**3. Run the snappy-conf script to configure SNAP** Open a command prompt, navigate to SNAP’s bin folder, and run:
+**3. Run the snappy-conf script to configure SNAP**
+If you use the base environemnt python or you already have SNAP installed then, Open a command prompt, navigate to SNAP’s bin folder, and run:
 `` cd "C:\Program Files\esa-snap\bin" ``
 `` snappy-conf "C:\Users\YourUsername\.conda\envs\snap_env\python.exe" ``